jtcarrillo/jtcarrillo/README.md

 - 🌱 I’m currently learning C++ High Performance; Machine Learning with SkiKit-Learn, Keras, & Tensorflow; and Physically Based Rendering.

-- 👯 I’m looking to collaborate on Investigations on the Effects of Synthetic Training for machine learning algorithms.
+- 👯 I’m looking to collaborate on investigations on the effects of synthetic training for machine learning algorithms.

 ## &#x1f4c8; GitHub Stats